Python-GIS-book/site/source/part1/chapter-02/md/01-data-manipulation.md

 ---

 <!-- #region deletable=true editable=true -->
-# Data manipulation and analysis
+# Common tabular operations in pandas

 Now you have learned the basics of pandas data structures (i.e. *Series* and *DataFrame*) and you should be familiar with basic methods for loading and exploring data.
 Next, we will continue exploring the pandas functionalities, and see how it can be used for data manipulation, conducting simple calculations, and making selections based on specific criteria.